jhburns/ExperienceCapture/README.md

 - *ExampleUnityGame/* is an example game using the client.
 - *ClientDevelopmentGame/* is a game used to develop the client.
 - *SetupTestGame/* is a game for testing how easy/possible it is to integrate into the asset into a new game.
-- *Server/* is a backend service for collection and analyzing data.
+- *Server/* is a back-end service for collection and analyzing data.

 ## Extra Folders